Research at the University of Adelaide identified a link

 measuring the effects, a further 100 women underwent the procedure, only

+without the clown in the room.
 The results were pretty impressive.
 Of the 100 women who were

 visited by the clown, 36 percent became pregnant.
 Of the clown-less sample,